Wolox/frontend-bootstrap/README.md

 Things to take into account:
 - If your assets include `.png` files, make sure `libpng` library is already installed.
-- If your assets include `.jpeg` files, make sure `libpng` library is already installed.
+- If your assets include `.jpeg` files, make sure `libjpeg` library is already installed.

 If any of these is not installed you have to first uninstall `webp` like the following:
 ```